Friends of the Center

 The Massachusetts Center for Interdisciplinary Renaissance Studies is a research facility of the University of Massachusetts Amherst, bringing together national and international scholars for research and performance in a relaxing, amiable environment.
 The Center relies on the generosity and support of Friends of the Center to pursue both its academic mission and ongoing programs for the wider community.

 Friends of the Center is a wide network of community members, donors, alumni and professionals whose generous gifts make it possible to run the Center.
 Benefits of membership include the semiannual newsletter, invitations to special events, and priority seating at performances.
+Become a member today!

 The Great Hall Campaign